The Vegetarian Diet

 Orange & Yellow: Benefits eyes and heart health and boosts the immune system!
 Oranges, bell peppers, apricots, pumpkin, and corn.

 Green: Strengthens bones and teeth.
 Apples, broccoli, brussels sprouts, cucumbers, grapes, and kiwi.

-Blue & Purple: Improves memory function and aids in healthy aging.
+Blue & Purple: Improves memory function and aids in healthy ageing.
 Blueberries, blackberries, purple cabbage, plums, figs, and eggplants.